 So, the question: How many clients do you think would JUMP at the chance to hire somebody to write 15,000 words for them for £40?
 Probably a lot, right?
 Well, yeah.
 To be honest, there probably are a lot of people who’d be ecstatic to find somebody to write that cheaply for them.
 But the thing you must remember about those guys is that they wouldn’t know what value looked like if it stuck a cucumber up their ass.

-Do you know what I told Rosemary?
+Do you know what I told this writer?
 I told her that she would go crazy if she tried to write all these pieces for me for £40.
 On my part, I was concerned that she would do a shitty job or just quit partway through.
 So I told her to come back to me with a higher number.
 Here’s what she said:

 (To clarify, the ‘120 is a lot’ remark was referring to the number of articles.)